alexk99/the_router/quagga_bgp.md

 ### Start Zebra on the router's host

- * Create a linux routing table for quagga's routes Edit file /etc/iproute2/rt_tables and add the following line:
+ * Create a linux routing table for quagga's routes.

+	Edit file /etc/iproute2/rt_tables and add the following line:

 		250	rt1